Key takeaways

 Vendor and third party risk

 Run due diligence on every vendor that touches your finance stack.
 Review controls.
-Ask for audit reports and security attestations.
+Ask for audit reports and security attestations like ISO 27001 or SOC 2 reports.
 Bake security obligations into contracts.
 Track vendor changes and incident notices.

 Training and compliance alignment